 Or maybe, if writing music or lyrics is your thing, you can compare yourself to Morrissey or Jhene Aiko.
-Or maybe you’re not as good as any of these music icons — but you’re good enough.
+Or perhaps you’re not as good as any of these music icons — but you’re good enough.

-But what if the record companies don’t know you exist, your product jingle submissions are rejected, and you wash out on the first round of auditions for “The Voice.”
+Suppose that’s the case but the record companies don’t know you exist, your product jingle submissions are rejected and you wash out on the first round of auditions for “The Voice.”

-Start by trying a few of these ways to earn money from your musical talents.
+You can start by trying a few of these ways to earn money from your musical talents.

 3. Start a YouTube Channel

-4. Be a DJ
+5. Be a DJ

 Also, depending on the venues you work, you might be able to play some of your own tunes alongside the popular requests.
 You might soon have a following.

-6. Do Event Gigs
+6. Book Gigs

-7. Sing in Church
+10. Sing in Church

 It isn’t common knowledge, but some churches pay their singers.